 Finding the Best Places to Retire Since 2006!

-Overview: Cedar Bluff sits directly on the shore of pretty Weiss Lake in the quiet countryside of northeastern Alabama.
-Started as a roadway crossing and close to two Civil War sites, the town has grown by 50% within the last decade or two.
+Cedar Bluff sits directly on the shore of pretty Weiss Lake in the quiet countryside of northeastern Alabama.
+It started as a roadway crossing and sits amid numerous Civil War battlefields.

 The lake is fed by three rivers and covers more than 30,000 acres.
 Boating and waterskiing are popular, but the lake is particularly known for its crappie and bass fishing.
 Wooded neighborhoods meander and have modest ranch ramblers, nicer plantation styles and some condominiums.
 Lakefront homes have boat docks and piers.
 Most commercial buildings are low slung.
 Banks, churches, shopping centers and strip malls with auto parts stores, pawn shops, convenience stores, fishing supply stores and similar are located here and there.
 Restaurants are mostly sub sandwich places, barbeque joints, diners and family-style establishments.
 Two lakefront parks have boat ramps.
 Shopping is limited to a country store, Piggly Wiggly and a few other retailers.

-Neighborhoods are leafy and well tended with newer bungalows, arts and craft styles, Craftsmans, Georgians and Colonials.
+Neighborhoods are leafy and have newer bungalows, arts and craft styles, Craftsmans, Georgians and Colonials.
 Many have a community boat dock.

 Population: 1,900 (city proper)